bens4lsu/theskinny-publish/Content/velvet-elvis/rhodes-22/boat-maintenance-spring-2005-1.md

 As we rounded the peninsula -- goose point, it happens to be called -- the wind fluttered around a bit, making it difficult to keep the sails set and stay on course.
 It settled down to blow from just the direction that I needed to go.
 By this time, we had sailed for a couple of hours, and we had to be thinking about the rain that was imminent.
 I cranked the motor and headed into the wind.

-As pleasant as it is to sail, it is just about equally <i>un</i>pleasant to motor in a sailboat.
+As pleasant as it is to sail, it is just about equally *un*pleasant to motor in a sailboat.
 It is slow (compared to other motoring boats -- not compared to the same boat under sail), it rolls around more, and worst of all, it's noisy.

 I switched on the VHF radio to listen to the faster motor boats ask for and receive draw bridge openings.
 I never bother to check local notices to mariners, and as I approach a bridge -- especially one that is four hours from home -- it occurs to me that they might just say, "Sorry, the railroad track is under construction today.
 There will be no openings."